anabeto93/Bucketlist-API-Flask/readme.md

 Ensure to also have your database setup and running on your machine.
 In this case we are using Postgresql.
 Follow the link here, [Install and Use PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) to setup on your machine (VM in my case.)

 ## Tests
+Run the below command to execute the tests against the bucketlists

+'''
+python tests/test_bucket.py
+'''

 ## Contribution and Acknowledgements